Part 1: Matty... What Even Is a Topre Keyboard?

 Designed to collapse cleanly and bounce back quickly

 That collapse is your tactile bump.
 It’s smooth, deliberate, and doesn’t deform like cheap domes.
 More like a soft piston than a sponge.
+It's weird to like a rubber dome this much but trust me.

 The Conical Spring — The Secret Weapon